Aging in Place Tips to Help You Plan for a Safe and Independent Future

 Support Network

+Social isolation is a significant risk to your health as you age.
+This increases the likelihood of anxiety, dementia, depression, heart disease and stroke.
+Studies suggest loneliness is as dangerous to your health as smoking.
 If you have a small social network, make the effort to expand it by joining a local recreation center, participating in a book club, choosing a new hobby, or just getting better acquainted with your neighbors.

 Prioritize Your Health

 Maintaining your mental and physical health can help you preserve your independence.
-Data show that “lifestyle medicine” - prioritizing nutrition, physical fitness, sleep, and stress management - can help ameliorate up to 80% of chronic diseases.
+Data show that “lifestyle medicine” - prioritizing nutrition, physical fitness, sleep and stress management - can help ameliorate up to 80% of chronic diseases.

 It’s just as important to stay engaged with activities you love.
 Committing to an interest outside the house will also help build your social network and stave off isolation.